bharlow/fm-webdirect-custom/README.md

 * The URL Host Name or IP for the FileMaker Server can be different than the homeurl URL Host Name or IP.
 You must be sure to link the pages up appropriately.
 * All of the files listed in the folder inside the *html* folder are designed to be used at either the root of the web server or in a folder name of your choosing.
 * As of FileMaker 16, the url fragment character "#" is no longer supported.
 See [Miscellaneous behavior changes in FileMaker 16 Platform](http://help.filemaker.com/app/answers/detail/a_id/16316).
+* Microsoft Edge has two versions numbers that must be factored in, the Version of the Browser "38" and the Version of EdgeHTML "14.14342".
+Browser detection must check against EdgeHTML.
+See [Wikipedia - Microsoft Edge Release History] (https://en.wikipedia.org/wiki/Microsoft_Edge#Release_history) to translate the version FileMaker requires to the version the browser detection requires.

 ## Official Documentation ##